-In this second picture one can see the type of habitat required for a game reserve.
-In many parts of South Africa the savannah is a suitable area for a game reserve.
+In this second picture one can see the type of habitat required to have a game reserve.
+In many parts of South Africa the savannah is a suitable area to own a game reserve.

 Use the pictures below in Table 3 to do your own research on what types of opportunities are offered by these vegetation types